Supported Specifications

 Partially Supported or Implementation-Specific

-• CIBA appears in discovery metadata, but you should validate your user experience, client policy, and notification model before using it broadly.
+• CIBA poll mode is implemented, but you should validate your user experience, client policy, and notification model before using it broadly.

 • Revocation and introspection endpoints are present, but their request shape is JSON-based and implementation-specific rather than a strict form-encoded standards profile.